-cadet course in Mathematical Statistics, by letting the cadets hear an expert through 28732 ted to an important military application of statistics.
-It is bit later.
-With this introduction.
-I think we're ready to begin.
-But relax, gentlemen, relax!
-I do not intend to bother you with any mathematical demonstrations of the statistical methods or principles employed in cryptology, for I suppose you've had enough of that in the course in background of cryptology, especially that part of it which will give you some idea of how cryptography and fare and diplomacy, a:RWHngTWDxtAx628748 realize that the often startling results which were obtained were derived by the application of some of the very principles you were taught and have studied in your course you've just completed.
+With this introduction, I think we're ready to begin.
+But relax, gentlemen, relaxi I do not intend to bother you with any mathematical demonstrations of the statistical methods or principles employed in cryptology, for I suppose you've had enough of that in the course in Probability and Statistics to do you for some time to come.
+Anyhow, that would be too dry a talk for me as well as for you.
+I prefer to talk to you about something which I think is far more interesting -- the background of cryptology, especially that part of it which will give you some idea of how cryptography and cryptanalysis have been used and mis-used in modern warfare and diplomacy, a:REEEngTORTANS2 8178 realize that the often startling results which were obtained were derived by the application of some of the very prin-60 ciples you were taught and have studied in your course you've just completed.
 It may be that if I show you only a very few of the outstanding and authentic examples of such incidents in cryptologic history you will come to have a sufficient respect for what cryptologic science can do for or against you to remember for a long time after you enter upon your active military career the lessons taught by those incidents.
 You should remember. them because throughout your active career as officers in various positions in the military service, whether those positions are tactical or administrative in character, you will have the responsibility of writing (CONTINUED ON CARD 3)